gkjohnson/threejs-sandbox/valve-file-loader/README.md

 - Understand how vertices and vertex data is indirectly accessed and used.
 - The number of meshes in the MDL models does not always line up with the vtx meshes?
 Or is sometimes a HUGE number?
 - Try with a file from a valve game?
+- With multiple triangle strips being used it might be best to use the primitive restart approach: https://stackoverflow.com/questions/4386861/opengl-jogl-multiple-triangle-fans-in-a-vertex-array

 ## TODO
 - Parse Bone Structure